 This problem is unfortunately all too common, and I have seen it many times in my years as an Apple repair tech.

-In today’s post, we’ll find out why your MacBook keeps shutting down and explore a few potential solutions.
+In this post, we’ll find out 7 reasons why your MacBook keeps shutting down as well as fix solutions.

 Key Takeaways